mdekauwe/stochastic_antecedent_modelling/README.md

-# Ogle_2015_SAM

-Ogle's stochastic antecedent modelling (SAM) framework winbugs example model ported to pymc3.
-See Appendix in Ogle for details.
+# Stochastic Antecedent Modelling (SAM) framework

+Attempt to replicate the example(s) from Ogle's et al. 2015 paper.
+See Box 1 in the paper and the appendix for further details.

+I've tried to port this to pymc3 but that isn't working.
+The R version seems to "run".

 ## Reference